TobyBladen/square/README.md

-I chose NGXS as the state management library because it was designed to be relatively lightweight and low-boilerplate.
-It makes a few simplifications of the patterns seen in other libraries like NgRx.
-It is a good fit because this project is always intended to stay very small.
+I chose NGXS as the state management library because it was designed to be relatively lightweight and low-boilerplate.It is a good fit because this project is always intended to stay very small.

 _NB You should be familiar with the standard NGXS architecture